 Once a policy is sold and in place, the companies’ in-house claims adjusters and departments handle claims when customers experience a loss.

-There are major changes on the horizon due to government regulation that will dramatically impact insurance companies, such as the potential revision or repeal/replacement of the Patient Protection and Affordable Health Care Act by the Trump Administration, especially because the insurance industry plays an important role in the U.S. economy.
-According to the Insurance Information Institute, an organization that provides insurance information to the public, there were more than 2.5 million jobs in the U.S. insurance industry in 2015, which had $1.2 trillion in revenue.
+Major changes may be on the horizon due to government regulation that will dramatically impact insurance companies, such as the potential revision or repeal/replacement of the Patient Protection and Affordable Health Care Act by the Trump Administration, especially because the insurance industry plays an important role in the U.S. economy.
+According to the Insurance Information Institute (III), an organization that provides insurance information to the public, there were more than 2.6 million jobs in the U.S. insurance industry in 2018, which had $1.22 trillion in revenue.
 Major insurance agencies, companies, and employees are located in nearly every city in every state.
+In 2018, there were an estimated 36,500 independent insurance agencies, according to the III.
 Insurance companies give a lot of business to companies that supply general office supplies, computers, other electronics, and business services.
 Customers rely on their insurance companies to pay their claims.

 Although there are many types of insurance, and new insurance products are entering the market, most products fall into three primary categories: